Lockheed P-38 Lightning: North Africa and Italy

 In a particular case when faced by more agile fighters at low altitudes in a constricted valley, Lightnings suffered heavy losses.
 On the morning of 10 June 1944, 96 P-38Js of the 1st and 82nd Fighter Groups took off from Italy for Ploiești, the third-most heavily defended target in Europe, after Berlin and Vienna.
 Instead of bombing from high altitude as had been tried by the Fifteenth Air Force, USAAF planning had determined that a dive-bombing surprise attack, beginning at about 7000 ft with bomb release at or below 3000 ft, performed by 46 82nd Fighter Group P-38s, each carrying one 1000 lb bomb, would yield more accurate results.
-All of 1st Fighter Group and a few aircraft in 82nd Fighter Group were to fly cover, and all fighters were to strafe targets of opportunity on the return trip; a distance of some 1255 mi, including a circuitous outward route made in an attempt to achieve surprise.
+All of 1st Fighter Group and a few aircraft in 82nd Fighter Group were to fly cover, and all fighters were to strafe targets of opportunity on the return trip, a distance of some 1255 mi, including a circuitous outward route made in an attempt to achieve surprise.
 Some 85 or 86 fighters arrived in Romania to find enemy airfields alerted, with a wide assortment of aircraft scrambling for safety.
 P-38s shot down several, including heavy fighters, transports, and observation aircraft.
-At Ploiești, defense forces were fully alert, the target was concealed by smoke screen, and antiaircraft fire was very heavy, seven Lightnings were lost to antiaircraft fire at the target, and two more during strafing attacks on the return flight.
+At Ploiești, defense forces were fully alert, the target was concealed by smoke screen, and antiaircraft fire was very heavy; seven Lightnings were lost to antiaircraft fire at the target, and two more during strafing attacks on the return flight.
 German Bf 109 fighters from I./JG 53 and 2./JG 77 fought the Americans.
-Sixteen aircraft of the 71st Fighter Squadron were challenged by a large formation of Romanian single-seater IAR.81C fighters.
-The fight took place below 300 ft in a narrow valley.
+Sixteen P-38s, called "Indieni cu două pene" (Indians with two feathers) by the Romanians, of the 71st Fighter Squadron were challenged by a large formation of Romanian IAR.81C fighters of the 6th Fighter Group.
+The fight took place below 300 ft in a narrow valley and lasted 12 minutes.
 Herbert Hatch saw two IAR 81Cs that he misidentified as Focke-Wulf Fw 190s hit the ground after taking fire from his guns, and his fellow pilots confirmed three more of his kills.
-However, the outnumbered 71st Fighter Squadron took more damage than it dished out, losing nine aircraft.
+Three of his victories were confirmed by gun camera.
+The outnumbered 71st Fighter Squadron took more damage than it dished out, though, losing nine aircraft.
 In all, the USAAF lost 22 aircraft on the mission.
-The Americans claimed 23 aerial victories, though Romanian and German fighter units admitted losing only one aircraft each.
+The Americans claimed 23 aerial victories.
+The Romanians and Germans lost five Bf 110s, four Ju 52s, and one Savoia-Marchetti SM.79 on the ground, as well as three Focke-Wulf Fw 58s, three IAR 38s, and three IAR.81Cs in the air.
 Eleven enemy locomotives were strafed and left burning, and flak emplacements were destroyed, along with fuel trucks and other targets.
 Results of the bombing were not observed by the USAAF pilots because of the smoke.
 The dive-bombing mission profile was not repeated, though the 82nd Fighter Group was awarded the Presidential Unit Citation for its part.